 One ROACH board with its custom daughter cards for the microwave resonator readout.

-MUSTANG will retire at the end of 2013MUSTANG-- the original 90 GHz, 64 pixel GBT bolometer camera-- will retire when MUSTANG-1.5 arrives at the telescope this fall.
-MUSTANG proposals were accepted from June 2009 through Feburary 2012.
+MUSTANG retired at the end of 2013MUSTANG-- the original 90 GHz, 64 pixel GBT bolometer camera-- was retired at the end of calendar year 2013 in anticipation of the arrival of its successor, MUSTANG-1.5 MUSTANG proposals were accepted from June 2009 through Feburary 2012.

 New GBT Surface Improvements (Sept.
 2009)A concerted campaign of phase coherent holography measurements and actuator repairs has resulted in further, remarkable improvements in the GBT surface: the current Ruze-equivalent surface RMS is estimated to be better than 275 microns rms!
 This means that MUSTANG should be at least 50% more sensitive than it was for Spring 2009 observing.
 The following image shows a sequence of surface maps made over the course of the year.